 Does Alcohol Affect Your Hearing?

-Yes, one of alcohol’s effects especially when consumed in large amounts is trouble hearing.
+Yes, one of alcohol’s effects especially when consumed in large amounts is trouble hearing6.
 Alcohol damages your brain’s auditory cortex and semicircular canals.
 Short-term effects of this include difficulty perceiving low frequencies and slurred speech.

 Signs That Someone Has a Drinking Problem

 Anyone can easily fall into the trap of alcohol abuse.
 A few beers may seem harmless, but where do you draw the line especially if you suspect alcohol abuse in a loved one?
 As a person drinks more, they buildup a tolerance and would want to drink more.
-Until such time that the amount of alcohol induced induced gets way out of control.
+Until such time that the amount of alcohol consumed gets way out of control.

 Drinking Problem